anselmicz/easybuild-installer/README.md

 ## What it does

 * creates system-wide installation of EasyBuild, by default under `/apps`, and compiles the Lmod and Lua dependencies
+* Patches system Python prefix scheme if necessary to avoid errors on newer versions (and then reverts it back to its original state once finished)
 * downloads newest easyconfigs, and adds their path to the EasyBuild module file
 * separates the module list into communities